 Know the Purpose of Your Lammas Ritual

 Before you embark on a Lammas or Lughnasadh ritual, it is imperative that you carefully recognise the purpose of your endeavour.
 I like to focus my attention, either with a guided meditation or by performing a special New Age Tarot reading.
+A relationship tarot reading can be particularly powerful around this time of year.
 On a piece of paper, write down your specific worries, fears, and doubts eating up your system.
 On another separate piece, indicate how you will tackle these issues and on how you will carry out your protection responsibilities.
 Always be specific what you write to affirm your intentions.